SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

   ![Figure: TLS_RX](resources/readme/TLS_RX_NCP.png)

 **Note:**
 >  The captured reference images are measured in an isolated chamber.
-However, variations can be observed if Throughputs measured in dense environments, ie. in a dense environment we can observe less throughput.
+However, variations can be observed if throughputs are measured in dense environments, i.e., in a dense environment, we can observe less throughput.